Galaxy cluster rotation revealed in the MACSIS simulations with the kinetic Sunyaev-Zeldovich effect: The rkSZ temperature power spectrum

-\changeJ{For the electron density profile, from Table~\ref{tab:vikhlinin_z0} we find indications for a more significant dependence of the profile parameters on cluster mass.
-However, the model parameters are strongly degenerate.
-For improved convergence, we therefore obtained fits for $\alpha$ and $\varepsilon$ at fixed values for $\rho_0/\rho_{\rm crit}=10$, $r_c/r_{500}=6$, $\beta=2/3$ and $r_s/r_{500}=0.5$ (see Fig.~\ref{fig:density-profile-mass-bins})}.
-We find that, \changeJ{for $M\gtrsim 10^{14}~{\rm M}_\odot$},
+{ For the electron density profile, from Table~\ref{tab:vikhlinin_z0} we find indications for a dependence of the profile parameters on cluster mass.
+To verify this dependence, we split the MACSIS sample in 8 logarithimcally spaced mass bins and then computed the median density profiles of the clusters in each bin.
+However, the density model parameters are strongly degenerate, motivating us to adopt $\alpha=1.5$ in all our fits.
+We show the fit model for each mass bin in Fig.~\ref{fig:density-profile-mass-bins}).}